carsdotcom/skelebot/docs/dependencies.md

 Versions for packages in Python can be specified by appending `={version}` or `=={version}` to the end of the dependency name.

 R and Python also both support dependencies to be installed from the local file system as well as from GitHub using the following structure.
+Python also allows for installs using a text file via `req:requirements.txt` syntax.

 ```
 language: R